-While all car accidents can be scary, there are very few that are as innately terrifying as a flipped car crash, both because of the severity of the crash as well as the potential for serious injuries.
+While all car accidents can be scary, there are very few that are as innately terrifying as a flipped car crash – also known as a rollover – both because of the severity of the crash as well as the potential for serious injuries.

 A rollover car accident, also called a flipped car accident, is an accident where a vehicle either rolls over onto its side or flips completely over so that the car is sitting upside-down.
 In some cases, the car may roll over multiple times before coming to rest either right side up, upside down, or on its side.

 How Does a Car Flip Over in an Accident?

 There are a few ways that a car can flip over in an accident.

 - Tripped Rollovers: The National Highway Traffic Safety Administration (NHTSA) classifies rollovers as either “tripped” or “not tripped”.
 95% of single vehicle rollovers are considered “tripped” which means that the vehicle’s tires were tripped by an obstacle such as a curb, a steep slope, guard rail, or sank into soft soil as the car left the road.
 This causes the vehicle to become unbalanced, which increases the chances of flipping over in an accident.

 - Not Tripped Rollovers: Not tripped rollovers are much less common, and they usually involve top heavy vehicles with high centers of gravity, like SUV’s, Jeeps, and pickup trucks.
 Often, but not always, these vehicles are trying to avoid causing or getting into an accident when they flip over.
 These vehicles can also flip if they take a turn too fast.